sovaai/sova-dc/README.md

      $ python3 client_user.py --address 192.168.0.1:5600 --service asr --file Data/test.wav
      $ python3 client_user.py --address 192.168.0.1:5600 --service tts --text "Добрый день"
      ```

+## Requests distribution

+*   For the purpose of requests distribution we use simply `random.choice(sequence)` regardless of nodes' load (see https://github.com/sovaai/sova-dc/blob/master/client_dc.py#L44).
+You can modify it for your own purposes (monitor load for every node, etc.).
+The current requests distribution is even, therefore `N` requests are processed by `m` nodes with the same hardware configuration roughly `m` times faster than requests sent to one node only.